LindseyinTech/LindseyinTech/README.md

 <p align="center">
   I'm a full-stack developer passionate about functional and creative programming solutions.
   I attended my first course on HTML and CSS in 2015 and I have yet to find an end to my curiosity for software engineering.
-  I'm currently building full-stack web applications and learning creative programming.
+  I'm currently building full-stack web applications and learning creative programming in my free time.
   Besides programming I enjoy 🌱 cooking tofu, 🎮 gaming, and 🌸 exploring botanical gardens.

-If you'd lke to reach me or see what I'm working on my socials are linked below 👇
+If you'd like to reach me or see what I'm working on my socials are linked below 👇

  <hr>
 <h2  align="center">📫 Reach Me </h2>